-The EMPA Australia 2020 Conference is moving to a virtual event, and EMPA is taking this opportunity to provide delegates with further digital access to expert presentations in a series of free webinars over the next few months.
+The EMPA 2020 Conference successfully created a virtual event, and EMPA is taking this opportunity to provide delegates with further digital access to expert presentations in a series of free webinars over the next few months.

 Updates to the full series will be emailed out as they become available.
 Make sure to subscribe below to not miss out.